herrkrueger/herrkrueger.github.io/_scripts/README_WORDPRESS_IMPORT.md

 - Original URL
 - Post slug

+The lists are already created and are in /Users/arnekrueger/Documents/github_repos/herrkrueger_old_blog/* in this directory there are also the xml export and the exported media files.

 ### Step 2: Import Selected Posts

 After reviewing the CSV, you can import posts in two ways: